aptly-dev/www.aptly.info/content/doc/aptly/db/cleanup.md

 Flags:

--   `-dry-run=false`: don't remove anything, but report what would have been removed
+-   `-dry-run`: don't remove anything, but report what would have been removed
--   `-verbose=false`: be verbose when listing objects being processed
+-   `-verbose`: be verbose when listing objects being processed

 If `aptly db cleanup` is run with both flags `-dry-run -verbose`, it collects information about all unresolved package references and reports them with details.